ZaidQureshi/compression/README.md

 5. Download a dataset from https://rapidsai.github.io/demos/datasets/mortgage-data then unzip the file.
 There should be a file like 'mortgage/perf/Performance_2000Q1.txt'.

 6. Convert txt file to binary file.
+The arguments for the text_to_binary is in this format (The current version assumes the input file size is a multiple of the chunk size.
+Therfore, the binary file will be padded.
+The chunk size is currently 64KB).
-The arguments for the text_to_binary is in this format `python text_to_binary.py <text file> <column number> <data type> <output file> '|'`
+`python text_to_binary.py <text file> <column number> <data type> <output file> '|'`

 ```